Purple & Silver Team Reg. is full, contact us for Princess Poms, Platinum & Premier!

 A. We will not be dancing/performing for any weekly games.
 We will be participating in community events and performing at special events.
 On top of getting the chance to compete and learn with fantastic volunteers in the community with an amazing amount of dance/poms/performing backgrounds, we want the girls to have the opportunity to perform.
 As for practices they will be indoors.
 For the start of Fall 2020 we started outside due to Covid protocols.
 We have partnered with Volo Sportsplex, Village of Island Lake, Wauconda Post 911, Wauconda Township, local schools and other facilities in past/present for our practices.

 We have recently secured a location on Main Street in Wauconda but we will still continue to use other facilities (as other programs do) within the area, especially if we have a larger team and choreography needs more space.
 Each Season and each group will be unique.
-We don't do "what's best for business", we do what's best for YOUR dancers and what the community asks for.
+We don't do "what's best for business", we do what's best for YOUR DANCERS and what the community asks for, always aiming to give the All-Star experience without the All-Star cost.

 Q. Who are you members with?